apieschel/react-node-drummachine/README.md

 Ideas for recording functionality came from this HTML5 Drum Machine: https://html5drummachine.com/.

 Built on React and Node.
+Allows users to Record drum loops in the browser, download them as .wav files, set tempo with an external midi clock, and upload their own drum samples.